JavaryGames/godot-facebook/README.md

 + Tested on Godot 2.1.4
 + Added ShareDialog methods
-+ No need to change build.gradle.template
++ No need to change build.gradle.template anymore

 ## How to use it

-1 Clone the repo
+1. Clone the repo
-2 Copy the `GodotFacebook` folder to `godot/modules/` of your clone of [Godot-source](https://github.com/godotengine/godot).
+2. Copy the `GodotFacebook` folder to `godot/modules/` of your clone of [Godot-source](https://github.com/godotengine/godot).
-3 Edit `/GodotFacebook/android/AndroidManifestChunk.xml` and change ´fb123456789123456´ with your Facebook App Id 4 Compile the Godot Android template [like you'll normally would](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html)
+3. Edit `/GodotFacebook/android/AndroidManifestChunk.xml` and change ´fb123456789123456´ with your Facebook App Id
+4. Compile the Godot Android template [like you'll normally would](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html)
-5 You'll find your APK in `godot/bin` then [you must reference them on your Godot project](http://docs.godotengine.org/en/latest/development/compiling/compiling_for_android.html#using-the-export-templates)
+5. You'll find your APK in `godot/bin` then [you must reference them on your Godot project](http://docs.godotengine.org/en/latest/development/compiling/compiling_for_android.html#using-the-export-templates)
-6 Be sure to edit your `engine.cfg` and add this line:
+6. Be sure to edit your `engine.cfg` and add this line:
 ```
 [android]